yemi2favours/m2pi.ca/content/authors/jlglassett/_index.md

 # A list of your interests, add as many as you want
 interests:
-- Mathematical Research
+- Research
 - Analytics
+- Problem Solving
+- Linear Algebra
-- Program/Project Development
+- Pattern Reconition

 # Your educational history, add as many as you want
 education:
   courses:
   - course: Ph.D.
+Mathematics
     institution: Washington State University
   - course: B.S.
+Mathematics, Applied Physics
     institution: California State University Channel Isalnds

 # Social/Academic Networking, delete any items you don't want to use